typoman/vimconfig/README.md

 `cw` delete the word and go to insert mode\
 `.` repeat last sequence of commands\
 `D` cut characters from cursor until end of the line\
+`cc` delete the character untile end of the line and go to insert mode\
+`C` delete characters from cursor until end of the line and go ot insert mode\
 `x` delete the character under the cursor\
 `s` delete the character under the cursor and go to insert mode\
 `o` create a new line after current line and go to insert mode\